tox-dev/cookiecutter-tox-plugin/README.md

 - Test suite running [tox] and [pytest] that makes sure your plugin is working as expected
 - Comprehensive `README.rst` file that contains useful information about your plugin
-- Continuous integration configuration for [Travis CI] and [AppVeyor]
+- Continuous integration configuration for [Azure Pipelines]
 - Optional documentation with either [Sphinx] or [MkDocs]
 - Choose from several licenses, such as [MIT], [BSD-3], [Apache v2.0], [GNU GPL v3.0], or [MPL v2.0]